Skip to main content

 Call for Applications for NAS Heirloom Plant Student Fund Research Grants

 Are you looking for independent research experience to help you gain experience and learn new skills?
-An NAS Heirloom Plant Fund Student Research Grant can provide you with valuable research experience, a chance to work independently on a project that you developed and can be an important addition to your resume!
+An NAS Heirloom Plant Fund Student Research Grant can provide you with valuable research experience, a chance to work independently on a project that you developed, and can be an important addition to your resume!
+This grant program is meant to support student-led research at UWGB; student projects may or may not be part of a student's Master's thesis.

 Why do an NAS Heirloom Plant Fund Research Project?